We’re Getting a Reba Reunion (Kind Of) Thanks to Lifetime - E! Online

 This TV reunion is making us feel fancy.

-Reba McEntire and Melissa Peterman—who starred together on Reba from 2001 to 2007—are circling the wagons again for Lifetime's The Hammer, according to TVLine.
+Reba McEntire and Melissa Peterman—who starred together on Reba from 2001 to 2007—are circling the wagons again for Lifetime's The Hammer, E!
+News has learned.

 The movie tells the true story of Kim Wanker, a traveling circuit judge who "hands down justice unlike anyone else," according to the network.